-Alternative 1 would expand carrier capabilities by adding three additional aircraft to each of the existing nine carrier squadrons and augmenting the FRS with eight additional aircraft (a net increase of 35 aircraft).
-Alternative 1 would add an estimated 371 Navy personnel and 509 dependents to the region.
+Alternative 1 would expand carrier capabilities by adding three additional aircraft and additional squadron personnel to each of the existing nine carrier squadrons and augmenting the FRS with eight additional aircraft and additional squadron personnel (a net increase of 35 aircraft).
+Alternative 1 would add an estimated 335 Navy personnel and 459 dependents to the region.